VinDuv/switch-arduino-controller/README.md

 Unplug the programmer and connect it to the main microcontroller’s ISCP header.
 Flash the `swsh.hex` file, either manually or by running `make flash-swsh`.

+Use any programmer supported by avrdude, `avrdude -c ?`, by specifying `PROGRAMMER` when flashing.
+E.g. `make PROGRAMMER=usbtiny flash-swsh`.

 Factory restore
 ---------------